x48Jason/webrev/README.md

 You can use "-p" to specify the parent (upstream) to compare against.
 This can be a git URL or just a regular git expression, as in "webrev -p HEAD^^^^^".

+## gitrev

+If you want to review code for a range of commits, it is better to generate a top level index.html which has all the links to each commits. gitrev is for this.

+Usage:
+    $ gitrev <commit_from> [<commit_to>]

+    if <commit_to> is not specified, HEAD will be used.

+Internally gitrev uses webrev to generate html files for each commit.

+Example:
+    $ gitrev 191bbda4a716cc6e7c0416ececdb8c8142f143aa ef8f161d4880ef2506ae77839dc45dcdc1be5f23